-- If at all possible go with a “dot com” address
+- If possible go with a “dot com” address

 - Keep the URL short and sweet, and preferably without hyphens

-- Can the name grow with your business?
+- Pick a name that will grow with your business

 - Make sure the URL is available